alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You can get relief for both:

-- scientific instruments
-- donated medical equipment

 Your establishment must be involved in non-profit education or scientific research, eg:

 - universities and university hospital trusts, approved colleges and polytechnics